Call for Entries

 About The Prize

 The Bennett Prize is a stipend/grant-in-aid program established by American art collectors Steven Alan Bennett and Dr. Elaine Melotti Schmidt, to support the fine art practice of a woman painter working in figurative realism.
-The Bennett Prize, administered by The Pittsburgh Foundation, is awarded biennially, and provides $25,000 annually over two consecutive years to the winning artist.
+The Bennett Prize is intended to support early and mid-career artists.
+Administered by The Pittsburgh Foundation, The Prize is awarded biennially, and provides $25,000 annually over two consecutive years to the winning artist.
 Ten (10) finalists will each receive $1,000 to participate in a traveling exhibition organized by the Muskegon Museum of Art (MMA) in Michigan, and the winner will be showcased in a solo exhibition at the close of her grant.
+The opening exhibition will be held from May 27 to Sept.
+5, 2021 at the Muskegon Museum of Art before traveling to additional venues.

 The Bennett Prize is open only to living women artists who: